You are browsing documentation for an older version. See the latest documentation here.

 Guaranteed upgrade paths

-By default, Kong Gateway has migration tests between adjacent versions and hence the following upgrade paths are guaranteed officially:
+By default, Kong Gateway has migration tests between adjacent versions, therefore the following upgrade paths are guaranteed officially:

-- Between adjacent minor releases of the same major version.
+- Between adjacent minor releases of the same major version (for example, 3.7.x to 3.8.x).

 -